Azure/aspnet-redis-providers/docs/configuration.md

 ### `applicationName` (This parameter is only available for Session State Provider) [String]
 Only way to provide this parameter is either through `web.config` or through `AppSettings`.
 It is possible that customer is using same Redis Cache for difference purpose.
-To make sure that session key do not collied with other we try to prifix it with application name.
+To make sure that session key do not collide with other we try to prifix it with application name.
 Default is ModuleName of current process or `/`.

 ### `throwOnError` (This parameter is only available for Session State Provider) [boolean]
 Only way to provide this parameter is either through `web.config` or through `AppSettings`.